-A3.3.1 When specified, externally threaded fasteners shall be hardness tested.
-Fasteners with hexagonal or square heads shall be Brinell or Rockwell hardness tested.
-For hexagonal and square head bolts, test shall be conducted on the wrench flats, top of head, unthreaded shank, end of bolt or at the arbitration location.
-For studs, products without parallel wrench flats and for head styles other than hexagonal and square, tests shall be conducted on the unthreaded shank, end of the bolt or stud or at the arbitration location.
+FIG. A3.3 Tension Test Specimen for Bolt with Turned-down Shank wrench flats and for head styles other than hexagonal and square, tests shall be conducted on the unthreaded shank, end of the bolt or stud or at the arbitration location.
 Due to possible distortion from the Brinell load, care should be taken that this test meets the requirements of Section 17 of these test methods where the Brinell hardness test is impractical, the Rockwell hardness test shall be substituted.
-Rockwell hardness test methods.
+Rockwell hardness test procedures shall conform to Section 18 of these test methods.